 If you want to get more bang for your exercise buck, you may be questioning if there is the best time to exercise to lose weight for maximum results.

-Depending on what you are reading, you might find that they tell you that a) morning is the best time to exercise or that b) early evening is the best time to exercise.
+Depending on what you are reading, you might find that they tell you that a) morning is the best time to exercise to lose weight or that b) early evening is the best time to exercise.

 So what’s our philosophy at The Healthy Mummy HQ?

 The general agreement among fitness experts is trying to fit exercise in the morning as it can give you a boost for the rest of the day.

 “When you do a vigorous session in the morning, your metabolism is raised post-exercise for up to 12 hours, which is going to make you more efficient at using stored fat,” says accredited exercise physiologist Dr Jarrod Meerkin.

 “At night your metabolism drops, so you are not going to gain the same benefits you would expect to achieve exercising at night as you would in the morning.”

 But at The Healthy Mummy – although this may be true – we think the very best time to exercise is every day, whenever you can.

 We are all busy mums like you, and find it difficult to dedicate an hour at a specific time of day to regular exercise.

 So instead, we recommend squeezing in blocks of activity whenever possible.